astronomer/docs/software/customize-image.md

 ### Step 3.
 Build a Custom Docker Image

-1. Run the following command to create a new Docker image from your `Dockerfile.build` file, making sure to replace `<ssh-key>` with your SSH key file name:
+1. Run the following command to create a new Docker image from your `Dockerfile.build` file, making sure to replace `<ssh-key>` with your SSH key file name and `<certified-image>` with your Certified image:

     ```sh
-    DOCKER_BUILDKIT=1 docker build -f Dockerfile.build --progress=plain --ssh=github="$HOME/.ssh/<ssh-key>" -t custom-<airflow-image> .
+    DOCKER_BUILDKIT=1 docker build -f Dockerfile.build --progress=plain --ssh=github="$HOME/.ssh/<ssh-key>" -t custom-<certified-image> .
     ```

-    For example, if you have `quay.io/astronomer/ap-airflow:2.2.5-onbuild` in your `Dockerfile.build`, this command would be:
+    For example, if you have `quay.io/astronomer/ap-airflow:2.2.5` in your `Dockerfile.build`, this command would be:

     ```sh
-    DOCKER_BUILDKIT=1 docker build -f Dockerfile.build --progress=plain --ssh=github="$HOME/.ssh/<authorized-key>" -t custom-ap-airflow:2.2.5-onbuild .
+    DOCKER_BUILDKIT=1 docker build -f Dockerfile.build --progress=plain --ssh=github="$HOME/.ssh/<authorized-key>" -t custom-ap-airflow:2.2.5 .
     ```

   :::info